-For accurate business intelligence, companies rely on data warehouses.
-They serve as a central repository, storing existing and historical data for analyses and data-driven business decisions.
-But so do data marts.
+For accurate business intelligence, companies rely on data warehouses and data marts.
+They serve as a centralized repository, storing existing and historical data for analysis and data-driven business decisions.
 So, what’s the difference between these two data repositories?

-In this blog, you’ll find the answer to the questions, what a data mart is in data warehousing and the pros and cons of choosing a data warehouse is and how it differs from a data mart.
+In this blog, you’ll find the answer to the questions, what a data mart is in data warehousing and the pros and cons of choosing a data warehouse vs. a data mart.

-A data warehouse refers to a structure that consolidates data from multiple source systems.
-The main purpose of a data warehouse is to offer correlation between data from different systems, for instance, product information stored in one system and purchase order data stored in another system.
+A data warehouse is a structure that consolidates data from multiple source systems.
+The primary purpose of a centralized data warehouse is to offer a correlation between data from different data source systems, for instance, product information stored in one system and purchase order data stored in another system.
 Another common purpose of a data warehouse is to support business intelligence (BI) and perform queries and analyses.
 However, the process of ETL data warehouse also becomes significant in this process.
 Data warehouses can be used in different organizational settings.
 An example of a data warehouse for the finance department could be endowments, account balances, accounting transaction details, etc.

-A data warehouse is used for online analytical processing (OLAP) that involves complex querying to analyze instead of processing transactions.
-It’s an essential element of business intelligence as it stores large amount of data at a single location, which is then used to extract important insights and streamline business processes.
+A data warehouse is used for online analytical processing (OLAP), which involves complex querying to analyze transactions.
+It’s an essential element of business intelligence.
+It stores a large amount of data at a single location, which is then used to extract essential insights and streamline business processes.
 Thus, it helps support the decision-making process of companies.

-A data mart is a subset of a data warehouse that’s typically used to access customer-facing information.
+A data mart is a subset of a data warehouse typically used to access customer-facing information.
 It is a structure that is specific to data warehousing settings.
 Thus, a data mart is usually focused on a business line or team and draws information from only a particular source.

-Unlike the implementation of a data warehouse that may extend to several months or even years, a data mart is usually implemented within a few months.
-This is due to its smaller size (less than 100GB) and data extraction from a lesser number of sources.
+Unlike implementing an enterprise data warehouse that may extend to several months or even years, a data mart is usually implemented within a few months, providing quick support.
+This is due to the data mart’s smaller size (less than 100GB) and data extraction from a lesser number of sources.

-A data mart is preferred for departmental analysis and reporting activities, such as sales, marketing, finance etc. as these activities are usually performed in a dedicated business unit.
+An enterprise data mart is preferred for departmental analysis and reporting activities, such as sales, marketing, finance, etc. These activities are usually performed in a dedicated business unit.
 Therefore, enterprise-wide data is not required for BI.
 An example of a data mart could be a marketing specialist using a dedicated data mart to perform market analysis and reporting.
 However, designing a data mart architecture is a lengthy and costly process, but errors can be reduced by following the widely used best practices for scalable data mart architecture design.

 Based on their requirements, companies can use several data marts for different departments and opt for data mart consolidation by merging various marts to construct a single data warehouse later.
 This approach is called Kimball’s dimensional design method.
 Another method, known as Inmon’s approach, is to design a data warehouse first and then create several data marts for particular departments, as required.

 Because of time and budget limitations, businesses usually opt for the Kimball approach.

-The major differences between the two structures are summarized in the table below.
+The major differences between a data marts vs data warehouse are summarized in the table below:

 |Data Warehouse||Data Mart|